Urgent Care for Pain Management

 Researchers from the National Institutes of Health say 80 percent of people develop back pain at some point in their lives.
 This type of pain comes in many forms, from a dull ache to stabbing pain in any region of the back.
 Acute back pain usually lasts no more than a few weeks, while the term chronic pain refers to any pain that lasts for more than 90 days.
 For some people, resting and taking over-the-counter medications are enough to make the pain go away.
 Other people experience chronic back pain that does not improve with these treatments.

-If you have acute or chronic back pain, one of our physicians will discuss your medical history with you and then perform a physical examination.
+If you have acute or chronic back pain, one of our providers will discuss your medical history with you and then perform a physical examination.
 You may also need X-rays or other tests to determine the cause of your pain.
 Once the cause has been identified, one of our experienced medical professionals will recommend the best treatment to relieve your symptoms and make it easier to move on with your life.

 Neck pain has a number of different causes, from automobile accidents to muscle tension.
 If you have this type of pain, there is no need to suffer in silence.
-Visit one of our doctors to find out how you can control the pain and prevent it from taking over your life.
+Visit one of our providers to find out how you can control the pain and prevent it from taking over your life.
 Some people respond well to rest, application of cold or heat, or physical therapy.
 Others need pain medications, muscle relaxers, or other prescription drugs to control their symptoms.
 It is important to work with an experienced medical professional so you can find out the best treatment for your particular type of pain.

 The bones of your skeleton connect at the joints, which aid in movement and help support the body.
 If you have joint damage from arthritis or old injuries, you may experience chronic pain.
 In some people, the pain is fairly mild and can be controlled with over-the-counter pain relievers.
 Other people experience debilitating joint pain that makes it difficult to walk and perform other basic activities.
-When you visit a doctor because of joint pain, the doctor will examine you and ask questions about past injuries and illnesses.
-After determining the cause of the pain, a doctor can recommend physical therapy, medications, or other treatments.
+When you visit a provider because of joint pain, the provider will examine you and ask questions about past injuries and illnesses.
+After determining the cause of the pain, a provider can recommend physical therapy, medications, or other treatments.

 Pain Management Techniques

 If you continue to experience pain after receiving treatment for your injury or illness, there are ways to manage the pain.
 Conventional pain management techniques include medications and physical therapy.
-A doctor might also recommend psychological counseling, surgical intervention, acupuncture, or alternative medical treatments.
+A provider might also recommend psychological counseling, surgical intervention, acupuncture, or alternative medical treatments.